 It’s a sentiment echoed by Jorrit Jorritsma, co-founder of Millican, a manufacturer of bags designed for adventure.

-“The more you travel, the more you realise what you really need to take to make your journey as easy as possible,” says Jorrit Jorritsma, co-founder of adventure bag specialists Millian.
+“The more you travel, the more you realize what you really need to take to make your journey as easy as possible,” says Jorrit Jorritsma, co-founder of adventure bag specialists Millian.
 “Invariably you need less and less.

 “A bag designed with this in mind does make a real difference to your journey.”